jones58/brutalist-map/README.md

 - Add popups when tapped on markers with the help of Mapbox docs:s https://docs.mapbox.com/help/tutorials/add-points-pt-3/.
   - Styled these markers.
   - Edited Geojson to add properties title and a google maps link to be displayed in the popup.
+- changed colours in mapbox studio to match the rest of the site (white labels, white background for light mode)
+- added favicon

 ## Debugging: